 Individuals may find themselves engaging in compulsive behavior, such as checking their devices excessively, which can disrupt sleep patterns and overall wellbeing.

-Additionally, the phenomenon known as doomscrolling—continuously consuming negative news or content—has been shown to negatively affect emotional health.
-A short-term digital detox, even lasting just a week, may provide an opportunity to reassess one’s social media usage and its effects.
+Additionally, the phenomenon known as doomscrolling — continuously consuming negative news or content — has been shown to negatively affect emotional health.
+A short-term digital detox, even lasting just a week, may provide an opportunity to reassess one's social media usage and its effects.

 During this period, individuals may experience improved mental wellbeing and enhanced life satisfaction, as they gain space to reconnect with themselves and focus on offline activities.
-Such detoxes can serve as a practical approach to addressing the potential adverse effects of social media engagement.

 Signs That Indicate It's Time for a Break